Villa Foscari: Interior

-The interior of the villa is richly decorated with frescoes by Battista Franco and Giambattista Zelotti.
+Inside the home, all the walls and vaults are richly decorated with frescoes.
+Palladio himself did not like for his designs to have this much ornamentation; thus, when the home was under his jurisdiction, only the walls of the central room were painted.
+The rest of the frescoes were added by the brothers later on.
+They were done by Battista Franco and Giambattista Zelotti.
 Mythological scenes from Ovid alternate with allegories of the Arts and Virtues.
-As at other Palladian villas, the paintings reflect villa life in, for example, Astraea showing Jove the pleasures of the Earth.
-The frescoes have dulled over time, signs of the increasing threat that air pollution poses to works of art.
+As at other Palladian villas, the paintings reflect villa life, for example, Astraea showing Jove the pleasures of the Earth.
+The frescoes were covered with lime wash in the 1810s, a travesty that was not completely undone until the 1970s.
+Since they were painted, the frescoes have also dulled over time, signs of the increasing threat that air pollution poses to works of art.